2006 United States House of Representatives elections in Texas: Endorsements

+Predictions

 District 23

 The 23rd district was among five districts holding a special election on November 7, the same day as the general election.
 The race pitted all certified candidates against one another in each district, regardless of party.

 The reason for this arrangement stems from the controversial 2003 Texas redistricting plan which was ruled unconstitutional with respect to the 23rd district by the Supreme Court in League of United Latin American Citizens v.
 Perry.
 The Court ruled that the plan was a racial gerrymander; specifically that it lowered the Hispanic population percentage in the district to the extent that it unconstitutionally diminished the constituency's political influence.
 The 23rd had to be redrawn, and, in all, five districts were effected, and all primary results from those districts were vacated.
 The new lines effected mostly the 23rd and 28th districts.

 The incumbent in the 23rd was Congressman Henry Bonilla (R-San Antonio).
 His opponent originally was Rick Bolanos, 57, Democrat from El Paso, who was to be Bonilla's challenger before the district was redrawn and forced the new elections.
 As redrawn, however, Bonilla's district included the home of Democratic ex-Congressman Ciro Rodriguez, who jumped into the race, after losing his primary challenge against Henry Cuellar in the 28th district.